Black and Tans: Foundation

 The early 20th century in Ireland was dominated by Irish nationalists' pursuit of Home Rule from the United Kingdom.
 The issue of Home Rule was shelved with the outbreak of World War I, and in 1916 Irish republicans staged the Easter Rising against British rule in an attempt to establish an independent republic.
 Growing support amongst the Irish populace for the republican Sinn Féin party saw it win a majority of Irish seats in the 1918 general election.
 On 21 January 1919, Sinn Féin followed through on its manifesto and founded an independent Irish parliament (Dáil Éireann), which then declared an independent Irish Republic.
 The Dáil called on the public to boycott the RIC, while the Irish Republican Army (IRA) began attacking police barracks and ambushing police patrols.
 In September 1919 David Lloyd George, the British Prime Minister, outlawed the Dáil and augmented the British Army presence in Ireland.

 After the First World War, there were many unemployed ex-servicemen in Britain.
 British Unionist leader Walter Long had suggested recruiting these men into the RIC in a May 1919 letter to John French, the Lord Lieutenant of Ireland.
 The idea was promoted by French as well as by Frederick Shaw, Commander of the British Army in Ireland.
 The RIC's Inspector General, Joseph Byrne, was against it.
-He resisted the militarization of the police and believed ex-soldiers could not be controlled by police discipline.
+He resisted the militarisation of the police and believed ex-soldiers could not be controlled by police discipline.
 In December 1919, Byrne was replaced by his deputy T. J. Smith, an Orangeman.
-On 27 December, Smith issued an order authorizing recruitment in Britain.
+On 27 December, Smith issued an order authorising recruitment in Britain.
 The advertisements appeared in major cities calling for men willing to "face a rough and dangerous task".
 The first British recruits joined the RIC six days later, on 2 January 1920.
+By June 1920 the RIC was considered to be under strength while being increasingly threatened.
+Many RIC members were older men who were forced into living in a state of constant vigilance.
+The newly appointed 'Police Adviser' to the Dublin Castle administration in Ireland Lieutenant-General Hugh Tudor called for the adding of 4,000 men to the RIC.